By WiTricity CMO Amy Barzdukas

 This piece of charging history dates back to 2017, the year Qualcomm’s Halo, since acquired by WiTricity, proved the technical feasibility of dynamic charging, and it’s just a piece of the overall technology we built: the designs, the technology, the IP.

-Below is a photo of the actual dynamic charging test track that was installed near Versailles, outside of Paris, and one of the two vehicles that was charging while driving on it.
+Below is a video of dynamic charging in action on a test track that was installed near Versailles, outside of Paris, and one of the two vehicles that was charging while driving on it.

 Michael Kissin, WiTricity’s Director of Engineering at our Auckland, New Zealand development center, led the team who built the test track.
 I talked to him about how it felt to demonstrate dynamic charging – and the developments that have happened since then.